Tim Leunig: Career

-Editor

-Leunig was the Editor of Explorations in Economic History between 2008 and 2012.
+Leunig was the editor of Explorations in Economic History between 2008 and 2012.

-Economic research
+He was Economic Advisor to Sajid Javid and Rishi Sunak when they served as Chancellor of the Exchequer., and is credited with inventing the UK's employment furlough scheme during the COVID pandemic.

+Leunig was the chief scientific adviser at the Department for Education between 2014 and 2017.
+From 7 September 2023 to 6 October 2023 he was the adviser to UK Prime Minister Rishi Sunak on education.

+Research interests

 Leunig is interested in the productivity of Britain's labour force, from a current or historical perspective.
-He is known to compare the state of Britain's economy with Britain in the industrial revolution; he has knowledge of both.
+He is known to compare the state of Britain's economy with Britain in the Industrial Revolution.

 Personal life

 Leunig married Julia Cerutti in 1996 in north Oxfordshire, who attended St Hilda's College, Oxford, from 1989 to 1992.
-His wife is an actuary at the Government Actuary's Department.

-He is a keen gardener, and his garden, with a stream and waterfall, is part of the National Gardens Scheme.
+He is a keen gardener, and his garden, with a stream and waterfall, is part of the National Garden Scheme.

 He has been supportive of the Kingston upon Thames Liberal Democrats.

-He lives in Kingston upon Thames.